vpess/Active-Directory-Explorer/README.md

 Simple Powershell/Forms program for Active Directory search.

-Grants an easier and complete visualization of Active Directory access groups, including a report of those groups.
+Grants an easier and complete visualization of Active Directory access groups, allowing the user to export an report of those accesses.

 Written with PoshGUI and Visual Studio Code.